-- 1 The Fund's performance assumes the reinvestment of all dividends and distributions.
-The MSCI Index has been adjusted to reflect reinvestment of dividends on securities in the index and the average. - 2 The MSCI Index is designed to measure the performance of growth companies within developed and emerging equity markets, excluding the U.S. and frontier markets.
-The index is not adjusted to reflect taxes, expenses or other fees that the Securities and Exchange Commission requires to be reflected in the Fund's performance.
-The index is unmanaged and, unlike the Fund, is not affected by cash flows.
-It is not possible to invest directly in an index. - 3 Morningstar figures represent the average of the total returns reported by all the funds designated by Morningstar as falling into the respective category indicated.
+- 1 Represents a hypothetical investment of \$10,000 in the Fund after deducting applicable sales charges: for Class A Shares, the maximum sales charge of 5.50% (\$10,000 investment minus \$550 sales charge = \$9,450); for Class C Shares, a 1.00% contingent deferred sales charge would be applied on any redemption less than one year from the purchase date.
+The Fund's performance assumes the reinvestment of all dividends and distributions.
+The R2000 and MSBFA have been adjusted to reflect reinvestment of dividends on securities. - 2 The R2000 measures the performance of the small-cap segment of the U.S. equity universe.
+The R2000 is a subset of the Russell 3000® Index representing approximately 6% of the total market capitalization of that index.
+It includes approximately 2000 of the smallest securities based on a combination of their market cap and current index membership.
+The R2000 is constructed to provide a comprehensive and unbiased small-cap barometer, and is completely reconstituted annually to ensure larger stocks do not distort the performance and characteristics of the true small-cap opportunity set.
+The R2000 is unmanaged and, unlike the Fund, is not affected by cash flows.
+It is not possible to invest directly in an index.
+The R2000 is not adjusted to reflect sales charges, expenses or other fees that the Securities and Exchange Commission requires to be reflected in the Fund's performance. - 3 Morningstar figures represent the average of the total returns reported by all the funds designated by Morningstar as falling into the respective category indicated.
 They do not reflect sales charges.
 The Morningstar figures in the Growth of a \$10,000 Investment line graph are based on historical return information published by Morningstar and reflect the return of the funds comprising the category in the year of publication.
-Because the funds designated by Morningstar as falling into the category can change over time, the Morningstar figures in the line graph may not match the Morningstar figures in the Average Annual Total Returns table, which reflect the return of the funds that currently comprise the category. - 4 The Fund commenced operations on February 29, 2016 as the PNC International Growth Fund (the "Predecessor Fund").
-The Fund is the successor to the Predecessor Fund pursuant to a reorganization involving the Fund and the Predecessor Fund on November 15, 2019.
-For periods prior to the reorganization, the performance information is historical information for the Predecessor Fund. - 5 The Fund's Class R6 Shares commenced operations on August 26, 2021.
-For the periods prior to the commencement of operations of the Fund's Class R6 Shares, the performance information shown is for the Fund's Institutional Shares.
-The performance of the Institutional Shares has not been adjusted to reflect the expenses of the Class R6 Shares, since the Class R6 Shares have a lower expense ratio than the Institutional Shares.
+Because the funds designated by Morningstar as falling into the category can change over time, the Morningstar figures in the line graph may not match the Morningstar figures in the Average Annual Total Returns table, which reflect the return of the funds that currently comprise the category. - 4 The Fund's Class R6 Shares commenced operations on June 29, 2016.
+For the period prior to the commencement of operations of the Class R6 Shares, the Class R6 Shares performance information shown is for the Fund's Institutional Shares, adjusted to reflect expenses of the Class R6 Shares for each period for which the gross expenses of Class R6 Shares would have exceeded the actual expenses paid by the Fund's Institutional Shares.

-Portfolio of Investments Summary Tables (unaudited)
+Portfolio of Investments Summary Table (unaudited)